-Second-generation racer Brice Gotschall has no illusion of contending for a track championship just yet, especially considering the Out-Pace USRA B-Mod class at Lucas Oil Speedway includes a trio of former national champions among a large weekly field of entries.
+Second-generation racer Brice Gotschall has no illusion of contending for a track championship just yet, especially considering the USRA B-Mod class at Lucas Oil Speedway includes a trio of former national champions among a large weekly field of entries.

 For Gotschall, a 16-year-old junior at Nevada High School, it's all about getting a little bit better and keeping his goals for the 2020 season realistic.